csci701f23/space-data-analysis/report/README.md

 ![](images/img_rgb.png)

 ### Results and Future Work
 This fall we were able to successfully create our web application with a functioning pipeline to calibrate telescope images starting with the raw science images and five combined files.
+It will ask the user to upload each file before displaying the RGB image on the webpage, allowing students to download it to their local device.
 We also implemented a gallery for students to upload their own images and share with peers.

 ![](images/img_frontend.png)